Breadcrumb

 Research interests:

-• Biomaterial-associated infections (pathogenesis, diagnosis, therapy and strategies for infection control)
+• Biomaterial-associated infections (pathogenesis, diagnosis, therapy, and infection control strategies)

 • Biofilms (mechanisms and quorum sensing)